 But I think I see the difference now.
 The Matthew 13 passage says that the wicked are thrown into the “fiery furnace,” whereas the Matthew 25 passage says the servant is thrown “out into the darkness.”

 I believe that these are two different places and times where there is “weeping and gnashing of teeth.”
-One is the final judgment when unbelievers are thrown permanently into hell.
+One is the final judgment when unbelievers are thrown permanently into hell, the fiery furnace.
 And the other is at the rapture when lazy, unprepared believers are left behind in the “darkness.”

 As seen in the parables in Matthew 24 and 25, those believers who were not ready for the Lord to come back again were left behind.
 This doesn’t mean they are eternally condemned to weeping and gnashing of teeth, but that they missed the first coming of Jesus when He takes with Him those who were prepared for His coming (Matthew 24:44), those who “longed for His coming” (2 Tim 4:8), and those who were busy doing His Will (Matthew 25:14-30).

 At the rapture, Jesus takes only the believers who are ready and who are doing His Will, while the rest on earth go into the darkness, the tribulation.
-And those who knew the Truth but didn’t live it will be left behind to weep and gnash their teeth.
+And those who didn't have real faith or who knew the Truth but didn’t live it will be left behind to weep and gnash their teeth.
 (Although they missed the rapture, they will be taken out with the great multitude later, if they are truly believers.)

 If we took this warning seriously, it would cause us to strive for righteousness, to remain vitally connected to Him, to prioritize our lives as God wants us to, to focus on eternal things and not temporary things, and to get busy discovering and doing the Lord’s Will.
 This is how we get ready for the Lord’s coming.

-There are those who are believers, servants of the Master (Matthew 24 and 25).
-They are right there alongside the other servants.
+There are two types of believers ("servants") working alongside each other (Matthew 24 and 25).
 The difference is that some servants are doing “the will of the Father,” ready for Jesus to come back at any moment.
 The others are lazy, not doing the Lord’s work, and have fallen asleep on the job.
 And I believe that Scripture says that these people will be left behind in the rapture, thrown outside into the darkness, “where there will be weeping and gnashing of teeth.”

 And then there are those who only think that they are believers because they are doing things in the name of the Lord.
 But in reality, they are not.
 They are not really living God’s Will.
 They are following their own will and plans, for their own glory.
 And although they claim to know Jesus, Jesus doesn’t know them.